Wondering how to prepare your store for the holidays during a pandemic?

 3. Set your holiday store hours.
 If you’re in a strip center or shopping mall, these should be already set by your landlord; if not, demand them now.
 If you are a freestanding store, refer to last year’s hours but remember, the longer you are open, the more likely you’ll make more sales.
 Post your hours now in the back room so your employees know how to plan.

 4. Set staff schedule around your busiest times.
 You schedule for the traffic, then fill the need.
-The less shoppers have to wait, the more likely they will enjoy your shopping experience.
+The less customers have to wait, the more likely they will enjoy your shopping experience.
 Create the necessary shifts to create an engaging customer experience and hire to fill it; don’t hire employees then create a schedule when they can work.
 And don’t go lean - associates get sick, emergencies come up, etc. Bad customer service examples are littered with complaints that there wasno one to wait on me.

 5. Make sales a daily focus.
 The best retail crews make sales a daily focus with a huddle before shifts start.
 Role-playing how-to add-on, the benefits of the most expensive items you carry, how to open a Window of Contact can all be done in a five-minute start of every day huddle.
 Make huddling a habit now and it will pay off big time in December.
 Remember, you don’t hire people for tasks, you hire them to sell your merchandise.